tossyynne/fury-backend-python/README.md

 You'll need to have a virtual environment installed on your machine

     pip3 install virtualenv
+### Go to the directory where the manage.py file is located
 Setup virtual environment

     virtualenv -p python3.6 .virtualenv